-- (1) The fibronectin solution provided by 4Dcell has a concentration of 50 $\mu$ g/mL.
+(1) The fibronectin solution provided by 4Dcell has a concentration of 50 $\mu$ g/mL.
 It can be adjusted according to the cell type.
-The incubation with fibronectin can be performed directly on the coverslips attached to the Petri dish (higher volume of protein solution is need to cover the whole glass coverslip). - (2) The patterns can be visualized using fluorescent fibrinogen or other fluorescent protein.
-The fibrinogen solution provided by 4Dcell has a concentration of 20 μg/mL. - (3) The seeding density is optimized for HeLa cells.
+The incubation with fibronectin can be performed directly on the coverslips attached to the Petri dish (higher volume of protein solution is need to cover the whole glass coverslip).

+(2) The patterns can be visualized using fluorescent fibrinogen or other fluorescent protein.
+The fibrinogen solution provided by 4Dcell has a concentration of 20 $\mu$ g/mL.

+(3) The seeding density is optimized for HeLa cells.
 The number of cells added and the adhesion or culture times could vary for other cell types.
 Make sure the cell suspension is thoroughly re-suspended into individual cells before pipetting into the wells.
 It is better to re-suspend cells that are at a confluency around 50% or less.
-High confluency of cells before re-suspension and seeding onto the plate will promote cell-cell adhesion and cell cluster formation, which is not suitable for single cell patterning. - (4) Avoid allowing the solution to swirl, which will cause the cells to accumulate in the center of the dish and result in uneven cell adhesion.
-For best results, use a volume that does not result in a meniscus, which can also affect cell evenness upon seeding.
-(In our experiments a volume of 300-400 $\mu$ l was ideal.)
-To encourage even cell seeding, if your cell type allows, the dish can be kept on a warm surface (37°C) for the first 20 minutes to allow initial adhesion without disturbing the cell solution. - (5) Removing the unattached cells will reduce cell clustering and bridging between micropatterns.
+High confluency of cells before re-suspension and seeding onto the plate will promote cell-cell adhesion and cell cluster formation, which is not suitable for single cell patterning.

+(4) Avoid allowing the cell suspension to spread beyond the edge of the coverslip at this stage.
+This will ensure that the cell suspension remains on top of the coverslip and not in the surrounding area while the cells are attaching to the micropatterns.

+(5) Removing the unattached cells will reduce cell clustering and bridging between micropatterns.